RosettaCommons/rosetta/source/src/basic/options/full-options-list.md

 <dt><b>-method</b> \<String\></dt>
 <dd>The method used to calculate sasa.
 More will hopefully be added in the future.<br/>Default: "LeGrand"<br/></dd>
 <dt><b>-include_hydrogens_explicitly</b> \<Boolean\></dt>
 <dd>Include hydrogens explicitly in the calculation.
 Explicit vs implicit calculations use different radii sets.
 These default sets can be controlled via cmd line.
 Historically, calculations included hydrogens implicitly.
-But its 2014 and we have hydrogens on our molecules.
 Some protocols may overwrite this setting to their needs.<br/>Default: true<br/></dd>
 <dt><b>-probe_radius</b> \<Real\></dt>
 <dd>Probe radius used by SasaCalc.
-Default is radius of water<br/>Default: 1.4<br/></dd>
+Default is radius of water.
+1.2 is also commonly used.<br/>Default: 1.4<br/></dd>
 <dt><b>-include_probe_radius_in_atom_radii</b> \<Boolean\></dt>
 <dd>This is typically done in calculation of SASA, and in fact is one of the defining features of SASA.
-Turn this off to calculate the SurfaceArea instead.<br/>Default: true<br/></dd>
+Turn this off to calculate the Surface Area instead.<br/>Default: true<br/></dd>
 <dt><b>-include_only_C_S_in_hsasa</b> \<Boolean\></dt>
 <dd>Include only carbon or sulfer in hsasa calculation.
 This is typical.
 Only revert to false if excluding polar atoms by charge or everything will be counted as hydrophobic.
 Note hydrogens are dealt with automatically.<br/>Default: true<br/></dd>
 <dt><b>-exclude_polar_atoms_by_charge_in_hsasa</b> \<Boolean\></dt>